zalando/problem/README.md

 public final class OutOfStockProblem extends BusinessException implements Exceptional
 ```

-The Jackson support module will recognize this inteface and deal with the inherited properties from `Throwable`
+The Jackson support module will recognize this interface and deal with the inherited properties from `Throwable`
 accordingly.
 Note: This interface only exists, because `Throwable` is a concrete class, rather than an interface.

 ## Handling problems